cheredia19/paris-2024-osg-athetes/README.md

 The fact that they are not credentialed athletes **limits their access to the Paris 2024 course and other official venues**.
 Consequently, alternate athletes do not receive the same support or access to the Olympic Village until they replace an official team member.

-There are 673 alternate athletes from XX countries.
+There are **673 alternate athletes** from 69 countries.
+The USA is the nation with more alternates athletes with 60, followed by France(50), Germany (41), and Japan (37).

 <PlotlyBarChart
   data={{